 1991 – Tolly took delivery of his final yacht, “Tolly”, the now famous beautiful blue hull 48-foot Tollycraft Yacht.
 That same year, he moved into his home in Port Ludlow and moored his vessel at Port Ludlow Marina.
 For ten years, he cruised from Olympia to the San Juan Islands in Washington State and all points in between to the spectacular waters of Canada and the Canadian Gulf Islands, Desolation Sound, Princess Louise Inlet and one season taking a cruise to Alaska.

-After the 2001 boating season and a long and extended cruising to many of his favorite ports of call, Tolly decided to retire from active cruising selling his now famous blue hull Tollycraft, “Tolly”.
-Tolly continued to draws his “dream boats” at his home and continued to enjoy visiting with his friends and family.
+2001 – After the 2001 boating season and a long and extended cruising to many of his favorite ports of call, Tolly retired from active cruising and sold his blue hull Tollycraft, “Tolly”.
+Tolly continued to draw his “dream boats” at home and enjoyed visiting with friends and family.
 After becoming an armchair cruiser, he enjoyed watching with binoculars the boating traffic in Admiralty Inlet or at the marina from his reading room window while lighting up his pipe.
 Every now and then he would see one of his Tollycraft Yachts cruise by and through an old habit give a modest salute to one of his “family” members.

 2007 – “Tolly” Tollefson celebrated his 96th Birthday Party in Port Ludlow.
-There was a very large turn out at this party and some members of the Tollycraft Boating Club even wrote some very witty and memorable poems reciting them to Tolly as he graciously accepted their words of praise and friendship.
+There was a large turn out and some members of the Tollycraft Boating Club even wrote some very witty and memorable poems reciting them to Tolly as he graciously accepted their words of praise and friendship.

-2009 – On Saturday January 24, over 70 Tollyclub members, neighbors and friends made their way to Port Ludlow to celebrate Tolly’s 98th birthday with him.
-We even had four boats in the marina and a dozen Tollycruisers from the Northland.
+2009 – On Saturday, January 24, over 70 Tollyclub members, neighbors and friends made their way to Port Ludlow to celebrate Tolly’s 98th birthday with him.
+We even had four boats in the marina and a dozen Tollycruisers from Canada.
 Tolly was looking as good as ever and gave a nice talk about how much fun he has had over the years with all three clubs and his appreciation for the pride Tolly owners take in their boats.

 2010 – Nearly 100 friends and members of the Tollycraft Boating Club gathered at the Harbormaster Restaurant in Port Ludlow to celebrate R.M.
 “Tolly” Tollefson’s 99th Birthday.
 Tolly was all smiles as we shared numerous cards and gifts with him.

-2011 – In January, we celebrated Tolly’s 100th Birthday.
+2011 – In January, Tolly celebrated his 100th birthday.
 What do you get for a man of 100?
-I think the most important thing we were able to come up with was the love and appreciation of 165 of Tolly’s biggest fans.
+Probably the most important thing was the love and appreciation of 165 of Tolly’s biggest fans.
 It was pretty clear to all who attended just how happy Tolly was to receive the standing ovation as he entered the building with such a wonderfully warm smile.
 But who could have guessed that his smile would have been capable of growing even wider when Tolly was joined on stage by his complete Executive Staff of Tollycraft Corporation!
 Seeing such old and trusted friends surely brought a sparkle to his eye.

-We topped the event off by serenading Tolly by singing him Happy Birthday, led by the perfectly pitched choirs composed of the leaders of the Canadian, Portland and Seattle Tolly Clubs.
+The event was capped off by everyone singing Happy Birthday to Tolly , led by the perfectly pitched choirs composed of the leaders of the Canadian, Portland and Seattle Tolly Clubs.
 Tolly said “Best Birthday Ever.”